Descanonge/tomate/docs/source/scanning.rst

 The file object is a handle for whatever file format is needed.
 It is returned by the Filegroup :func:`open_file<filegroup.filegroup_scan.FilegroupScan.open_file>` method.
-All exception handling (and closing the file appropriately) is done by the package.
+All exception handling (and closing the file appropriately) is done by Tomate.

 One should look into :func:`filegroup.scanner.scan_in_file_default` for a better description of the function signature.